-sxcode is local-first — runs on your machineDownload for Windows
+sxcode runs entirely on your own machineDownload for Windows, macOS and Linux

 sxcode/payments-api 4 agents live